Unifact/connector/readme.md

 #### How to use

 - Resolve `JobProviderContract` through the service container to insert connector jobs.
-- Listen for the `ConnectorRunCronEvent` to perform tasks before handling connector jobs.
-- Listen for the `ConnectorRegisterHandlerEvent` to register JobHandlers for your connector job types.
+- Listen for the `ConnectorRegisterEvent` to register JobHandlers and/or CronHandlers.

 Run `php artisan connector:run` to perform the cron event and handle all connector jobs.